SpaceX rocket with unmanned U.S. capsule blasts off for space station

 SpaceX said the spacesuit for Ripley, apparently a reference to the protagonist in the science fiction movie "Alien", has been embedded with sensors around its head, neck, and spine to monitor how a flight would feel for a human.

-(Reporting by Joey Roulette in Cape Canaveral; Editing by Eric M. Johnson, David Gregorio and Kim Coghill)
+(Reporting by Joey Roulette in Cape Canaveral; Editing by David Gregorio, Kim Coghill and Ros Russell)